Home/Blog/Well-Being/Home Remedies/Effective Home Remedies for Blocked Nose: Natural Ways to Relieve Nasal Congestion

 How to open a blocked nose naturally?

-Use steam inhalation, saline sprays, neti pots, and herbal teas like peppermint or ginger.
-These help loosen mucus and soothe nasal tissues.
+Use steam inhalation, saline sprays or a neti pot, and warm beverages like ginger or peppermint tea.
+These methods help to loosen mucus and soothe inflamed nasal tissues.

 How can I unblock my nose quickly?